 Estimate: $2,500,000 - $3,200,000 USD

 Over the course of his lifetime Peter Giddings would own no less than ten 6C and 8C Alfa Romeos, which he would campaign with great success internationally in vintage competition.
 As Giddings put it, “There are few cars that can be drifted as controllably as a Monza.”
-A very small handful of drivers would share the equivalent experience, but having owned three 8C Monza examples over the years, and having contested literally hundreds of races in them, Giddings proved to be not merely one of the world’s experts in theory regarding all things pre-war Alfa Romeo racing, but in practice as well.
+A very small handful of drivers could share a similar experience, but having owned three 8C Monza examples over the years, and having contested literally hundreds of races in them, Giddings proved to be not merely one of the world’s experts regarding all things pre-war Alfa Romeo racing.
 A regular sight at the Monterey Reunion, this weapons-grade 8C 2300 Monza has been completely restored by Auto Restorations New Zealand and features a very healthy Jim Stokes engine.
 History at speed.

 1935 Alfa Romeo Tipo C 8C 35